 Drop us a line!
 We would love to hear from you at firstname.lastname@example.org (subject line “Hack AE”).

 |10:00 p.m.||Late-night snack|

 Sunday, November 5

 Registration will open on Tuesday, September 26 and will close on Tuesday, October 31.
 As noted above, detailed information regarding the registration process will be shared in the coming weeks.
 Check back soon!

 If you have a background in computer science and are interested in serving as a mentor and/or judge at Hack AE, please email us at email@example.com (subject line “Hack AE”).

 If you want access to top technical talent, a chance to solicit immediate feedback on new products, and the opportunity to enhance your company’s brand recognition, we encourage you to consider sponsoring Hack AE.
 There are a number of levels at which sponsors can support the event.
 To learn more, please contact us at firstname.lastname@example.org (subject line “Hack AE Sponsorship”).

-The Hack AE family is enormously grateful for the help and support of its stellar 2017-18 partner, the University of Massachusetts Lowell Department of Entrepreneurship and Economic Development.
+The Hack AE family is enormously grateful for the help and support of its stellar 2017-18 partners, the University of Massachusetts Lowell Department of Entrepreneurship and Economic Development and Major League Hacking.